'Golden State Killer' Defendant Offers Guilty Pleas To Avoid Death Penalty Trial

 Cooper told CBS13 that although a capital trial would be enormously expensive, he would prefer that the victims and their survivors ultimately decide whether a plea bargain is put on the table even if it’s likely DeAngelo would die of natural causes on death row before he could ever be executed.

-The daughter of one the Golden State Killer’s victims told CBS13 she was open to the idea of a plea bargain to end the long ordeal.
-The woman, who did not want to be identified, said she wanted to wait until after she and other victims’ family members spoke to a mediator in Sacramento on March 12, the date of DeAngelo’s next court hearing.
+The daughter of one the Golden State Killer’s victims told CBS13 she was open to the idea of a plea bargain to end the long ordeal but wanted more information first.

 The Golden State Killer has also been known as the East Area Rapist in the Sacramento area.